ESTIEM-Alumni/Statutes/Statutes.md

 ## § 2 Aim of the Association
 The aim of ESTIEM Alumni is:
 * 1- to establish, foster and maintain an international network among the Alumni and junior Alumni of ESTIEM,
-* 2- to foster and maintain the contact and the co-operation with ESTIEM and other organizations interested in the field of Industrial Engineering and Management (IEM),
+* 2- to foster and maintain the contact and the co-operation with ESTIEM and other organisations interested in the field of Industrial Engineering and Management (IEM),
-* 3- to promote the position of IEM-engineers in business and other relevant organizations.
+* 3- to promote the position of IEM-engineers in business and other relevant organisations.
 ## § 3 Language
 The official language of ESTIEM Alumni is English.
 This language shall be used in the Council Meetings, all official communication and publication unless otherwise agreed upon.
 ## § 4 Membership